Hiring An Employee: Steps and ResourcesAug 14, 2020

 If you have been operating as a solo business owner, expect there to be some adjustment to having an employee and working as a team.
 A new level of cooperation and communication will be needed.
 It may be difficult to give up on some tasks and let go of control.
 Focus on open communication, clear expectations, a commitment to professionalism, kindness and employee development to create a smooth adjustment over time.

 Growing and requirements

 The larger your employee workforce the more requirements you want to be aware of.
-Companies with 50 or more employees may be required to offer health insurance and companies with 100 or more employees may be required to fill out the EEO-1 Employee Survey.
+Companies with 50 or more employees may be required to offer health insurance.
 The larger your workforce the more you will want to be consulting with an employment attorney to ensure compliance with state and federal laws.

 See this Employee Handbooks: A Complete Guide from Complete Payroll.